-The medical group/IPA may purchase ISL/reinsurance from us, or an outside carrier.
+The medical group/IPA may purchase ISL/reinsurance from us or an outside carrier.

 Notification of ISL/Reinsurance Claims

-The medical group/IPA or facility will provide written notification to us when services for a member equal 50% of the ISL/reinsurance deductible.
+The medical group/IPA or facility provides written notification to us when services for a member equal 50% of the ISL/reinsurance deductible.
 The written notification submission needs to be to us no later than the 15th day of the month following the month in which the claim amounts reach the 50% threshold.

 ISL/Reinsurance Claims Submission Procedure

 Submit all ISL/reinsurance claims having met the ISL/ reinsurance deductible to us annually but no later than 90 calendar days after the end of the calendar year.